XGIMI AURA 2 Projector Review

 2.2

 Our XGIMI AURA 2's pre-calibration accuracy is excellent in the 'Custom: Recommended' Picture Mode, with Color Temperature set to 'Warm' and Picture Color Temperature set to 'Standard.'
-Blues and greens are very slightly overrepresented in most whites, and reds are slightly underrepresented in near blacks and bright whites, leading to an overly cool color temperature, but it's still close to the 6,500K target.
+Blues and greens are slightly overrepresented in most whites, and reds are slightly underrepresented in near blacks and bright whites, resulting in an overly cool color temperature; however, it's still close to the 6,500K target.
 As for gamma, the projector is too dark in darker scenes but is too bright in brighter ones.
 Color accuracy is also great, although all colors have minor color mapping issues.

 The unit has a 'Professional Grade Color Accuracy' feature, but it reduces the projector's max brightness by about 50 nits.
 On our unit, the 'Custom' Recommended' Picture Mode was slightly more accurate while also being brighter.